 Will the completed questions be saved or will I have to start from the beginning again?

 All LearnJCU tests, including those run in Lockdown Browser, save at regular intervals while you are undertaking the exam.
 A timer located near the Submit button indicates the last time the test was saved.
-If you unexpectedly experience a network or power outage and cannot get back into the exam contact the IT Helpdesk immediately.
+If you unexpectedly experience a network or power outage and cannot get back into the exam email your college exam support team immediately.

 This message indicates that your computer cannot establish the necessary connection to the Respondus media servers in order to record video for your test.
 There are several possible factors that can cause this connectivity problem.
 Visit this link for a detailed list and solution addressing the problem.